 Also for the penguin walk held in the winter, many people stand by the walking route in the freezing weather.
 If you want to look at the penguins up close, it might be better to secure a spot early on, and make sure to stay warm!

 With all the walking around, you will definitely need a break.
-In zoo there are various places to take a break, eat lunch or buy gifts.
-Some places are near the main gate, west gate, Azarashi-Kan near the center and east gate.
+In Asahiyama Zoo, there are various places to take a break, eat lunch or buy gifts.
+Some places are near the main gate, west gate, Seal House, near the center and east entrance.

-If you want to relax and eat at a restaurant it’s not a major issue, however if you want to see as much as you can in the limited time, we recommend eating something like or ordering takeout.
+If you want to relax and eat at a restaurant it's not a major issue; however, if you're going to see as much as you can in the limited time, we recommend eating something like or ordering takeout.

 One thing to note, you are not allowed to eat in front of the animals.
 You don’t want to provoke the animals with human food.